nico-barbas/lily/README.md

 var bar = false -- is of type 'bool'

 -- More builtin types:
--- Strings are managed by the VM and are dynamically allocated. var str: string = "Hello world!"
+-- Strings are managed by the VM, are immutable and are dynamically allocated. var str: string = "Hello world!"
 -- Arrays are also managed by the VM and are dynamically allocated.
 -- They are also growable.